Easy, make-ahead and super delicious, this Asparagus with Lemon Parsley Panko is the healthy side that everyone will love!

 This is not the post I intended for today.
 In fact I have another one all set to go BUT – I happened to stop at three local grocery stores in the past two days and saw this:

 How could I resist?
 If your family’s anything like ours, you probably have lots of special occasions coming up.
 There’s Easter right around the corner, graduations, Mother’s Day, spring dinner parties, wedding showers and on and on, right?

-These seasonal low prices, make it the perfect time for a super delicious, healthy, make-ahead asparagus recipe.
+These seasonal low prices, make it the perfect time for a super delicious, healthy, make-ahead Asparagus with Lemon Parsley Panko recipe.

-I threw several bundles in my cart – asparagus is now definitely on our Easter menu!
+I threw several bundles in my cart – Asparagus with Lemon Parsley Panko is now definitely on our Easter menu!

 I like to keep my veggie dishes fairly simple, allowing their delicious, natural flavor to shine.
 This recipe’s easy and full of flavor, but the best part is; there’s minimal last minute fussing.
 Throw the green stalks in a pot of simmering water for a few minutes earlier in the day, then drain and plunge into icy water.
 Drain once more and you’re done with the asparagus, except for a minute or two of warming, just before serving.

 The lemon parsley panko crumbs?
 Again, easy peasy!
 Panko crumbs (Japanese bread crumbs, available in the Asian section of most larger grocery stores) are tossed with melted butter, finely shredded lemon zest and fine chopped parsley.
 This crisp, buttery, fresh tasting garnish can also be prepared a few hours ahead.